 Your specific curriculum will be catered to your career goals.
-You’ll have the opportunity to choose between two course tracks: the physical science track will expose you to areas such as aquatic biology, environmental geology, molecular biology, water resources, and energy and the environment; the life sciences track features courses such as field ornithology, conservation biology, mammalogy and field botany.
+You’ll have the opportunity to choose between two course tracks: The geology/hydrology track will expose you to areas such as aquatic biology, environmental geology, analytical chemistry, and water resources; the conservation biology track features courses such as field ornithology, population ecology, mammalogy, and field botany.

 Full-time faculty members, all of whom hold the highest degrees in their fields, are dedicated to teaching at all levels of study and assisting students in field research.
-Their areas of expertise include water resources, hydrology, geology, conservation biology, insect biology, economic and environmental modeling, and climate change.
+Their areas of expertise include water resources, hydrology, animal behavior and cognition, conservation biology, insect biology, economic and environmental modeling, and climate change.

 The environmental science and policy program has everything you’ll need to support forays into the field, including access to two 4-wheel drive vehicles, a cargo trailer, a boat and boat trailer, two canoes, considerable camping equipment, and various research and prescribed burning equipment.